-Teaching physicians submitting claims under this exception MUST:
+Teaching physicians submitting claims under this exception $\underline{\text{MUST}}$:

-- Not have any other responsibilities (including the supervision of other personnel) at the time the service was provided by the resident; - Have the primary medical responsibility for the patients cared for by the resident; - Ensure that the care provided was reasonable and necessary; - Review the care provided by the resident during or immediately after each visit.
-This must include a review of the patient's medical history, the resident's findings on physical examination, the patient's diagnosis, and treatment plan; and - Document the extent of his/her own participation in the review and direction of the services furnished to each patient.
+- Not have any other responsibilities (including the supervision of other personnel) at the time the service was provided by the resident;

+- was provided by the resident; Have the primary medical responsibility for the patients cared for by the resident; Ensure that the care provided was reasonable and necessary; Review the care provided by the resident during or immediately after each visit.
+This must include a review of the patient's medical history, the resident's findings on physical examination, the patient's diagnosis, and - Treatment plan; and Document the extent of his/her own participation in the review and direction of the services furnished to each patient.